carlosrod723/income-prediction/README.md

 ![Results 2](images/Results-15.png)

+- The model using SMOTE upsampled data has a higher accuracy (0.944) compared to the model using normal data (0.870).
+- The precision of the SMOTE model is higher (0.834) compared to the normal data model (0.744).
+This indicates that the SMOTE model is better at correctly identifying instances of the positive class (>50K).
+- The recall of the SMOTE model is significantly higher (0.956) compared to the normal data model (0.688).
+This shows that the SMOTE model is much better at capturing the true positive instances.
+- The F1 score, which is the harmonic mean of precision and recall, is higher for the SMOTE model (0.891) compared to the normal data model (0.715).
+This indicates a better balance between precision and recall in the SMOTE model.
+- The AUC (Area Under the Curve) is higher for the SMOTE model (0.986) compared to the normal data model (0.925).
+A higher AUC indicates a better overall ability of the model to distinguish between the positive and negative classes.
+- The SMOTE model has fewer False Negatives (102) and False Positives (441) compared to the normal data model (725 FN and 549 FP).
+This means the SMOTE model makes fewer errors in both false negative and false positive predictions.
+- The model trained using SMOTE upsampled data performs significantly better across all metrics compared to the model trained on the normal data.
+The use of SMOTE has effectively addressed the class imbalance, resulting in higher accuracy, precision, recall, F1 score, and AUC.
+The reduction in both false negatives and false positives indicates that the SMOTE model is more reliable and robust for predicting adult income.

 ### Task 6- Publish the Trained Models as Web Service for Inference

 - Create a web service from Azure Machine Learning prediction model